 Your post workout meal should include an abundance of complex carbohydrates to refuel your sugar stores.
 It is also important to include adequate protein and lots of healthy fats.
 Important to note that there is a two hours window when your body is able to best absorb and utilize the nutrients you give it.
 Try to make sure you are consuming your post workout meal within that time frame.
-These chaga energy balls are a great snack to have on hand post workout if you aren’t going directly home from the gym.

 Exercise & Stress